Dedicated to Restoring Sovereignty and Safeguarding Native Women and Children

 Our dedicated staff and board of directors bring diverse perspectives, extensive experience, and an unwavering commitment to our mission.
 With decades of expertise, we are building a grassroots movement that empowers Tribal Nations to enhance their responses to domestic violence, support survivors, and increase safety throughout Indian Country.

-The safety of Native women and children depends on the ability of Tribal Nations to reclaim their pre-colonization belief systems and lifeways—ways of governance that predate the establishment of the United States.
-This includes the understanding that we are all relatives and have the right and responsibility to uphold the sacred status and integrity of women, which lies at the heart of Tribal sovereignty.
-Central to sovereignty and the safety of women is the irreplaceable legal right of Tribal Nations to self-govern, access trusted resources, and adopt culturally centered practices.
-These practices empower the voices and leadership of survivors and grassroots advocates, who are the driving forces behind the social, cultural, and legal changes that women need to live lives free from violence, including access to safe housing, economic security, childcare, healthcare, legal services, and abuser accountability.
+The safety of Native women and children depends on the ability of Tribal Nations to reclaim traditional governance systems and practices that predate the establishment of the United States.
+Central to sovereignty and the safety of women is the legal right of Tribal Nations to self-govern, access trusted resources, and adopt practices that empower the voices and leadership of survivors and grassroots advocates.
+These leaders are the driving forces behind the social, legal, and institutional changes that women need to live lives free from violence, including access to safe housing, economic security, childcare, healthcare, legal services, and offender accountability.

 NIWRC develops resources and training opportunities to support Tribal Nations, grassroots advocates, and survivors in prioritizing the safety of Native women and their children and requiring accountability of offenders and communities.
 Native women, their children, and Tribal Nations are entitled to: